Unit 2 Summary

 What about objects suspended by the ceiling?

 In this example, two forces act upon this chandelier suspended by the ceiling: tension force and gravitational force.
 The chain attached to the ceiling provides the tension force and the earth's gravity provides the gravitational force.
-These forces are balanced, so the chandelier remains at rest
+These forces are balanced, so the chandelier remains at rest.

 What are force diagrams?

-• A force diagram is simply a diagram showing all the forces acting on an object, the force's direction and its magnitude.
+- A force diagram is simply a diagram showing all the forces acting on an object, the force's direction and its magnitude.

 Some examples:

-In the examples above, the net force is determined by summing the individual force vectors that are acting upon the objects.
+In the examples above, the net force is determined by summing the

 INCLINED PLANES:

-A box can be moved up an inclined plane with constant velocity by a push force of magnitude F1 or down the inclined plane with constant velocity by a force of magnitude F2.
+down the inclined plane with constant velocity by a force of magnitude F2.
 When creating a Force Diagram representing the forces acting upon the box, the axes should be aligned parallel and perpendicular to the hill.
 Rotate the coordinate axis and it will make analyzing much easier.

 The box in both cases is affected by these forces: